 Once you have installed the best wireless fence for your large dog, you must train your pooch for space.
 Your pet might not warm up to the idea of this fence, so spend a little time every day to train it.
 Regular training would help it understand the concept of electric fence and get familiar with the boundaries.

-One of the ways to train is putting boundary flags and leading your dog with a leash as soon as it approaches the flag to allow it to hear the first warning from the collar and pull back.
+One of the ways to train your dog is putting boundary flags and leading your dog with a leash as soon as it approaches the flag to allow it to hear the first warning from the collar and pull back.
 Continue the same process for a couple of days, and your pet will begin to get the idea of the fence soon.